Put us to the test

 • A variety of agreement types: leases, customer contracts, supplier agreements, NDAs, complex agreements.

-Once your documents are uploaded, we review them to understand how your agreements are structured and what patterns emerge.
+Our team will then review your documents to understand how your agreements are structured and what patterns emerge.

 By looking through your contracts, we start to build context around how your business operates: which terms are common, which are unusual, and what information might be valuable to surface.